Search Menu

 If you have questions, email obedience@akc.org or call the Companion Events Department at (919) 816-3575.

-To advance from provisional to regular status, judges must judge a minimum of ten (10) relevant regular class assignments with a minimum of one-hundred and fifty (150) dogs judged overall.
-In addition, two (2) satisfactory judging observations must be obtained, with one of the observations being completed within one year prior to the request for regular status.
-Each event is considered an assignment.
+To advance from provisional to regular status, judges must judge a minimum of ten regular class assignments with a minimum of one hundred dogs judged overall.
+Each event (trial) is considered an assignment.
+In addition, two satisfactory judging observations must be obtained, with one of the observations being completed within one year prior to the request for regular status.
 To request observations, send an email to cejdgobs@akc.org and provide the date, city and state of the event, the name of the club, and the provisional classes you are scheduled to judge.